 Go Paperless With SoFi

 Going paperless with records doesn’t have to be tricky or time consuming.
-SoFi Money is an online money management account that’s optimized for digital use.
+SoFi Checking and Savings is an online money management account that’s optimized for digital use.
 The mobile-first experience means easy access to funds anytime, anywhere.
 Plus, no account or ATM fees could mean savings compared to a traditional bank.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.